Battle of Britain pilot starts Kent visitor centre build

 Wing Cdr Foster, who flew over 40 sorties, is the last surviving member of his squadron and is chairman of the Battle of Britain Fighter Association.

-According to Richard Hunting, chairman of the Battle of Britain Trust, Wing Cdr Foster is one of between 20 and 40 pilots still alive from the 2,927 involved in the battle,'Mad but brave'
+According to Richard Hunting, chairman of the Battle of Britain Trust, Wing Cdr Foster is one of between 20 and 40 pilots still alive from the 2,927 involved in the battle,

 Mr Hunting says the centre is being built at the end of an existing memorial, which is shaped liked a three-bladed propeller.